little612pea/TOEFL-Learning/Speaking/speaking.md

 * struggle with finding solutions independently
 * develop social skills, not understanding social cues
 * be susceptible to negative influence

+live performance

+I belive money-consuming, price of tickets is always high hundreds of bucks even thousands of ,as a poor student, i cannot afford such a large amount of money

+also crowded,not so enjoyable,  take concerts of famous vocal stars, tens of thousands people crowded in certain place, unpleasant smell and unclean environtment, in this case i prefer the comfortable

 ##### electronic devices